Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras

-In 2007, Nurowski \cite{Nur2007} introduced the notion of $\ome$-Lie algebras for which the original motivation stems from the study of isoparametric hypersufaces in Riemannian geometry and application in mathematical physics; see Bobienski-Nurowski \cite{BN2007} and Nurowski \cite{Nur2008}.
-A vector space $\g$ over a field $\F$ equipped with a skew-symmetric bracket $[-,-]:\g\times \g \ra \g$ and a bilinear form $\ome: \g\times \g \ra \F$ is called an \textbf{$\ome$-Lie algebra} provided that
+In 2007, Nurowski introduced the notion of $\omega$-Lie algebras for which the original motivation stems from some geometry considerations, see \cite{Nur07}, \cite{BN07} and \cite{Nur08}.
+More specifically, a vector space $L$ over a field $\F$ equipped with a skew-symmetric bracket $[-,-]: L\times L \longrightarrow L$ and a bilinear form $\omega: L\times L \longrightarrow \F$ is called an \textbf{$\omega$-Lie algebra} provided that

-for all $x,y,z\in \g$.
-Clearly, $\ome$-Lie algebras with $\ome=0$ are nothing but ordinary Lie algebras, which means that the notion of $\ome$-Lie algebras extends the one of Lie algebras.
+for all $x,y,z\in L$.
+Clearly, $\omega$-Lie algebras with $\omega=0$ are nothing but ordinary Lie algebras, which means that the notion of $\omega$-Lie algebras extends that of Lie algebras.

-The present article is devoted to the study of the representation theory of finite-dimensional complex $\ome$-algebras.
-In 2010, Zusmanovich \cite[Section 9, Theorem 1]{Zus2010} proved that finite-dimensional non-Lie $\ome$-Lie algebras are either low-dimensional or have a quite degenerate structure.
-By the $\ome$-Jacobi identity one sees that there are no non-Lie $\ome$-Lie algebras of dimensions one and two.
-In the previous works \cite{CLZ2014} and \cite{CZ2017}, we have derived a rough classification of three- and four-dimensional complex $\ome$-Lie algebras.
-With the classification, we recently calculated the automorphism groups and the derivation algebras of low-dimensional complex $\ome$-Lie algebras, reformulated fundamental facts about the representation theory of $\ome$-Lie algebras, and proved that all finite-dimensional irreducible representations of the family $C_{\alpha}$ of $\ome$-Lie algebras are one-dimensional; see \cite[Sections 6 and 7]{CZZZ2018}.
+The present article is devoted to a study of the representation theory of finite-dimensional $\omega$-algebras over the complex field.
+Let's recall some development on this subject.
+In 2010, Zusmanovich in \cite[Section 9, Theorem 1]{Zus10} proved an important result on the structure of $\omega$-Lie algebras, which says that all finite-dimensional non-Lie $\omega$-Lie algebras are either low-dimensional or have a quite degenerate structure.
+By the $\omega$-Jacobi identity one sees that there are no non-Lie $\omega$-Lie algebras of dimensions one and two.
+In our previous works \cite{CLZ14} and \cite{CZ17}, we derived a rough classification of three- and four-dimensional complex $\omega$-Lie algebras.
+With the classification, we recently calculated the automorphism groups and the derivation algebras of low-dimensional $\omega$-Lie algebras over the complex field, reformulated elementary facts about the representation theory of $\omega$-Lie algebras, and we also proved that all finite-dimensional irreducible representations of the family $C_{\alpha}$ of $\omega$-Lie algebras are one-dimensional; see \cite[Sections 6 and 7]{CZZZ18}.

-Throughout this article we assume that the ground field is the complex field $\C$.
-All representations (modules), vector spaces and algebras are finite-dimensional over $\C$.
-We use $g_{V}$ to denote the linear transformation of an abstract element $g$ acting on a vector space $V$.

-The first purpose of this article is to generalize the classical Lie's Theorem of Lie algebras to the case of $\ome$-Lie algebras.
-In fact, we do much more when we introduce the following notions of normal $\ome$-Lie algebras and degree.
+The first purpose of this article is to generalize the classical Lie's theorem of complex soluble Lie algebras to the case of $\omega$-Lie algebras.
+We introduce the following notion of degree of $\omega$-Lie algebras.